sys-bio/vscode-antimony/README.md

 </p>

 * Once installed, restart Visual Studio Code if you have Visual Studio Code already installed.
 Otherwise, proceed.
-* _This extension may require [Git](https://git-scm.com/downloads) to be installed before use.
-Make sure to add Git to PATH when installing.
-Restart Visual Studio Code after installation of Git._ <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>

 ### Mac